kyle-w-brown/vehicle-recongition-ssd/docs/README.md

 # Overview

 <p align="justify">
-Vehicle recognition using Single Shot Detector (SSD) in Autonomous Vehicles (AV's) was created as a final project for CSC 7991: Introduction to Deep Learning at Wayne State University, Instructor: Dr. Ming Dong.
+Vehicle recognition using Single Shot Detector (SSD) in Autonomous Vehicles (AV's) was created as a final project for CSC 7991: Introduction to Deep Learning at Wayne State University.
 The purpose of this project was to conduct experiments using a SSD to detect vehicles in nighttime, snowy, and drone videos.
 The goal is to demonstrate the SSD's ability to detect vehicles in various conditions at varying distances.
 </p>

 <p align="center">